 The Advanced ECG Interpretation Boot Camp is always presented in English because no matter where it is presented, there are usually several different countries represented in the class.
 ANYONE may attend a class anywhere; however, Medicus of Houston has no control over the issuance of visas for a particular country.
 Always be certain that you can obtain a required visa before enrolling in the class.
 And please apply for the visa well enough in advance to receive it prior to your travel dates.
 We have had several cancellations because the registrants did not allow enough time for visa processing.

 Several of my colleagues are also interested in the Advanced ECG Interpretation Boot Camp.
 Are there any group discounts?

 Absolutely!
 For groups of 3 to 5 participants the tuition is only $1449.00 per person.
 For groups of 6 or more, the tuition is just $1249.00 per person.

 A lot of material is covered during the 4-day boot camp and we understand that few participants get everything the first time.
 For that reason, all participants who have completed the Advanced ECG Interpretation Boot Camp may repeat it at any time for just $825.00!
 You can repeat the course as often as you like and you will receive full CME credit each time!
 We have participants that have attended the course three times!

 What type of CME credit do you offer?

 At this time we offer AMA PRA Category 1 Credits.
-We are planning on being able to award CME credits for paramedics by this fall.

 This activity has been planned and implemented in accordance with the essential areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of The University of Texas Medical Branch at Galveston and Medicus of Houston.
 The University of Texas Medical Branch at Galveston is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.